top of page

 If we’re living in an age where love is considered universal, why are we still only seeing the same, traditional portrayals of it?

-I would have wanted to see as a young girl.
+Finally, in 2019, I decided to take matters into my own hands and create the change I would have wanted to see as a young dancer.

 Director's Statement